Chapter 17: Long Live the King

 Everyone told him the feeling would pass, that the grief would become bearable, that it just required time.
 He sent them away.

 He’d not prayed for years.
-“Lord, forgive me.
+“Father God, forgive me.
 I’ve forsaken you.
-Help me, I drown in guilt.
+Help me; I drown in guilt.
 Sycophants surround me.
 Who can I trust?
-Show me, in J’shua’s name, I beseech you.”
+Show me, in J’shua’s name; I beseech you.”

-The castle halls channeled a cool breeze as Blackhawk watched quietly, completing his duties.
+The castle halls channeled a cool breeze as Blackhawk watched quietly, completing his guard duties.
 All the usual suspects strutted and performed their roles as expected.
-The household and administrative staff of Farr Castle hummed along as if nothing had happened, except for an abundance of quiet voices and furtive glances.
+Under Gaelib Melazera’s control, his officials and servants of Farr Castle hummed along as if nothing had happened except for an abundance of quiet voices and furtive glances.

-That Gaelib was behind King Edal’s assassination was ever clearer to Steven.
-A realization backed by the not-so-subtle moves made by Melazera’s pawns.
+That Melazera was behind King Edal’s assassination was ever clearer to Blackhawk.

-Several of the king-to-be’s closest friends were sidelined, required to, suddenly, leave Farr Castle to attend to family matters.
-This further isolated Sagen, while increasing his dependence on Gaelib.
+Several of the new king’s closest friends suddenly left Farr Castle to attend to family matters.
+This further isolated Sagen while increasing his dependence on Melazera.

-Blackhawk couldn’t stop what had happened, nor could he act openly.
-Instead, he undermined several of the pawns Gaelib used for such tasks, using similar tactics.
-Tactics he’d learned watching the Lord of Lorness, while his squire.
+Blackhawk couldn’t stop what was happening, nor could he act openly.
+Instead, he undermined several of Melazera’s pawns using tactics he’d learned from the earl himself as his squire.

-For example, a moneylender on Gaelib’s payroll found himself inundated by people demanding repayment of their investments after they learned the fellow was heavily skimming their profits.
-And a prominent courtier found himself without funds or political backing after his wife, and her wealthy family, learned of his repeated infidelities.
+For example, a moneylender on Melazera’s payroll found himself inundated by people demanding repayment of their investments after they learned the fellow was skimming their profits.
+And a prominent courtier found himself without funds or political backing after his wife and her wealthy family learned of his repeated infidelities.

-Most dangerously of all, Blackhawk set himself up to be falsely accused of being one of Gaelib’s agents.
-His aim was simple, to control the stories circling him so that, if any of his actions were traced back to him, they’d be dismissed as falsehoods.
+Most dangerous of all, Blackhawk set himself up to be accused of being one of Melazera’s agents.
+His aim was simple: to control the stories circling him.
+So that any future actions attributed to him would be easily dismissed as falsehoods.

 Only days later, he was summoned to his commanding officer’s rooms late at night.
 Entering, he stood at attention.

 Blackhawk frowned.
 “I’m aware that there’s been some gossip about me lately.
 I usually ignore such things.
-Is this about Fortuch blaming me for his demotion to lieutenant?
+Is this about Fortuch blaming me for his demotion to lieutenant again or his banishment to the outskirts of Farr?
 Or perhaps about my excessive gambling winnings?
-Maybe it’s someone who’s taken offence at my being a major so young?
+Maybe it’s someone who’s taken offense at my being a major so young?
 Of course,” he mused, “it could be one of the more insane rumors.”

 “Such as…?”
 Taelor’s tone was still neutral, but his face had become inquisitive.